xpack/web-doxygen/website/docs/manual/pages/custcmd.md

 <li>Choose 3: 'One+Two', 'Three', and 'Four'</li>
 </ul>

-For the last command both definitions of <span class="doxyComputerOutput">v</span> match, but the one with 3 parameters is selected as it matches more parameters.
+For the last command both definitions of <code>v</code> match, but the one with 3 parameters is selected as it matches more parameters.

 ## Nesting custom command {#custcmd_nesting}